List of Garfield characters: Lyman

 Lyman is Jon's former roommate and Odie's former owner.
 He was a main character along with Jon, Odie, and Garfield during the strip's early years.
 He was one of Jon's best friends from high school and was taken in by Jon when he needed a place to stay.
 Lyman, not aiming to trouble Jon too much, brought two things with him: a suitcase and Odie, much to Garfield's dismay.
 However, after the first few years of the strip, Lyman was gradually phased out of the main cast, mainly due to his role as the person that Jon would talk to being taken over by Garfield and Odie before disappearing from the strip entirely, at which point Odie's ownership was quietly transferred to Jon.
 His last regular appearance was in 1983 and he made a final cameo in the tenth anniversary strip.
 Lyman's fate was left ambiguous by Jim Davis, who offered a variety of often humorous explanations for Lyman's disappearance over the years.
 Lyman would eventually reappear in the online games Garfield's Scary Scavenger Hunt and Garfield's Scary Scavenger Hunt 2: Donuts of Doom in the early 2000s.

 In 2012, almost 30 years after his last main appearance in the strip, Lyman's true fate was revealed in The Garfield Show episode "Long Lost Lyman" (season 3) where Lyman is revealed to have become a wildlife photographer who left Jon and his home to go to a country called Franistan.
 When Jon learns that Lyman disappeared while searching for a mythical Bigfoot-like creature called the Zabadu, Jon, Garfield, and Odie travel to the jungle to find him.
 Lyman is revealed to in fact be the Zabadu and used the guise of the Zabadu (the Zabadu mantle was passed to Lyman by its creator, an elderly retired doctor named Sam who had since died from natural causes who needed someone to take his place) to scare poachers away from the area and takes in Odie again, however, he realizes that Odie misses Jon, Garfield, and the rest of his friends and returns to Jon and Garfield's home to give Odie back to Jon.
-The episode ends with the quartet hanging out with each other and Lyman promises to visit when can.
+The episode ends with the quartet hanging out with each other and Lyman promises to visit when he can.
 The "Long Lost Lyman" version of Lyman has round eyes resembling Jon's, rather than the dot-eyes of his traditional comics design, and is voiced by Frank Ferrante.